 Traces of the Past travelling exhibition on remote sensing in archaeology is being staged at a number of venues in Co Mayo over the coming weeks.

-Launched in County Mayo by Taoiseach Enda Kenny TD in Balla Secondary School, Traces of the Past exhibition has journeyed for the first time into rural communities thanks to the support of Western Care Association.
+Launched in County Mayo by Taoiseach Enda Kenny TD in Balla Secondary School, Traces of the Past exhibition has journeyed for the first time to rural communities thanks to the support of Western Care Association.

 The host communities of Mayo Abbey, Belcarra, Aughagower and Tourmakeady all have a rich visible and likely hidden heritage that may be revealed by remote sensing techniques.
 Viewing times are available in each locality.